-Wit:

-John Flew Elling
+Wit: John Flew Elling John King \\\?

-John King

-?
 Estes

-Comments: This could be an earlier and previously unknown marriage of a Tabitha Hill 4/, probaly a daughter of Sion 4/, Green 4/ or Abner Hill 4/.
-It was not the wife of Robert Hill 3/ or their daughter of Robert Hill 3/.
-The daughter, Tabitha Hill 4/ was born ca. 1727 and married David Chapman Sr. ca. 1747 and had several children.
+Comments: This does not appear to be Tabitha Hill 4/, (m.
+David Chapman) the daughter of Robert Hill 3/, but it is thought she was a daughter of either Sion Hill 4/, Green Hill 4/ or Abner Hill 4/, all sons of Robert Hill 3/ & wife Tabitha.

-This was first thought to be a first marriage for Tabitha 4/, but she was having Chap,am children at this time.
+Tabitha Hill 4/ was born ca. 1714 and married David Chapman Sr. ca. 1737 and had several children.
+By the date of this deed, Tabitha Hill 4/ & David Chapman were long married & had several children.

 The deceased husband Edward Colwell died between 14th September 1752 and the date of this deed.
-TO our knowledge, there were not children.
-This is just speculation for now BUT I tend to believe it was a daughter of one of Robert's 3/three sons.
+To our knowledge, there were no children.
+This is just speculation for now BUT I tend to believe it was not Tabitha Hill 4/, daughter of Robert Hill 3/, but was Tabitha Hill 5/, a daughter of either Sion Hill 4/, Green Hill 4/ or Abner Hill 4/, that had married this Edward Caldwell.